NATIONAL PROFESSIONAL SERVICES FIRM, MNP, EXPANDS PRESENCE IN BRITISH COLUMBIA

 SOURCE MNP

-For more information, please contact: Robin Ashford, Vice President, Marketing & Communications, MNP, at [email protected]; Mehran Farmanara, Partner, Farmanara & Rezai CPA LLP, at [email protected]
+For more information, please contact: Robin Ashford, Vice President, Marketing & Communications, MNP, at [email protected]; Amin Nurmohamed, Partner, Nurmohamed & Associates Inc., at [email protected]

 Share this article